pgularski/pysm/README.md

 - Finite State Machine (FSM)
 - Hierarchical State Machine (HSM) with Internal/External/Local transitions
 - Pushdown Automaton (PDA)
-- Transition hooks - enter, exit, action, before, after
+- Transition hooks - action, before, after
+- State hooks - enter, exit, and any event handler one wishes to add to a state including handlers for special characters
+- Entry and exit actions are associated with states, not transitions
+- Events may be anything as long as they're hashable
-- States history
+- States history and transition to previous states
 - Conditional transitions (if/elif/else-like logic)
-- An object may contain many state machines
-- Easy to use
 - Explicit behaviour (no method or attribute is added to the object containing a state machine)
-- No need to extend a class with State Machine class (composition over inheritance), however, one can extend the Event class to always contain the entity object
+- No need to extend a class with State Machine class (composition over inheritance)
-- Entry and exit actions are associated with states, not transitions
 - Fast (even with hundreds of transition rules)
 - Not too many pythonisms, so that it's easily portable to other languages (ie. [JavaScript](https://github.com/pgularski/smjs)).